2024 United States presidential debates: Calls for President Biden to drop out

 On December 23, 2023, Democratic U.S. Congressman Dean Phillips of Minnesota argued while campaigning for the Democratic nomination for president that Biden should "thoughtfully exit" the 2024 presidential race.
 Democrats such as Julian Castro and Phillips had hurt their careers for publicly saying that Biden was too old before the debate, but immediately following the debate, some in the party began calling for President Biden to drop out of the presidential race.
-Democratic strategist James Carville and former 2020 Democratic presidential primary candidate Andrew Yang were the first notable Democrats to make those calls.
+Democratic strategist James Carville and former 2020 Democratic presidential primary candidate Andrew Yang were among the first to make those calls.
 On July 2, 2024, U.S. Congressman Lloyd Doggett of Texas became the first Democrat in Congress to publicly call for Biden to step aside as the party's nominee after the debate.
 He was joined by various Congressmembers in the following days.
 On July 7, four more House Democrats called for Biden to exit the race during a private call, including Adam Smith, Jerry Nadler, Mark Takano, and Joe Morelle.
 Smith went on the record the following day and called for Biden to withdraw.

 Biden stated in an ABC News interview with George Stephanopoulos on July 5 that he would not end his candidacy.
 The president again refused to drop out on July 8.
 That day Biden appeared on Morning Joe on MSNBC by telephone, advising the "elites in the party" against his nomination to "run against me.
 Announce for president.
 Challenge me at the convention".
 He sent a letter to Congressional Democrats before Morning Joe explaining his decision, stating that "The question of how to move forward has been well-aired for over a week now.
 And it's time for it to end".
 In an attempt to show voters and Democratic politicians that he was capable of facing Donald Trump in the 2024 election, he held a solo press conference on July 11, 2024, following the NATO 2024 Washington summit.

 Biden suspended his re-election campaign on July 21, 2024, and endorsed Vice President Kamala Harris.

 On August 3, the Minnesota Star Tribune reported that 2024 Democratic presidential primary challenger Representative Dean Phillips said, “If people write anything, I just hope that they might write if [Biden] had debated me then and he had been on one stage, unscripted, with a national audience, and he demonstrated that decline then, this would have been very different circumstances.”
 He continued, “And that’s what I was trying to do.”